bogdanvuk/pygears/docs/manual/index.rst

 Checkout examples
 -----------------

-`Echo <https://github.com/bogdanvuk/pygears/tree/develop/examples/echo>`_: Hardware module that applies echo audio effect to a continuous audio stream.
+:ref:`Echo <examples-echo>`: Hardware module that applies echo audio effect to a continuous audio stream.

 Read the documentation